ballerina-platform/module-ballerina-http/docs/proposals/introducing-initial-support-for-hateoas.md

     }
 }
 ```
-In the case of links pointing to the same resource (same path) as in the `reservations` resource (i.e. edit, cancel),
+In the case of links pointing to the same resource (same path) as in the `reservation` resource (i.e. edit, cancel),
 resource name can be duplicated.
 But to resolve conflicts in finding the exact linked resource, the `linkTo` should
 additionally specify the linked resource method.